launchableinc/hands-on-lab/HANDSON3.md

 </details>
 <br>

-Commit directly to the main branch by clicking **Commit changes**.

-## Create a PR
+## Create a Pull Request to base repo

-Now, create a Pull Request from this repository to the original `launchableinc/hands-on-lab` repository.
-After running GitHub Actions, you will see verification logs on GitHub Actions if the setup is successful:
+Push these changes by clicking on **Commit changes**.
+Create a Pull Request from your repository to the original `launchableinc/hands-on-lab` repository.
+Once you run GitHub Actions, you will see verification logs on GitHub Actions if the setup is successful:

 ```
 Organization: launchable-demo